palaa159/Docs/tutorials/05-External_Trigger_32bit_Example.md

         	lastPushButtonValue = pushButtonValue; // keep track of the changes!
 	}

 You can do the button feeling at any point in the loop() function.
 In our sample code linked above, I'm putting it outside of the if(is-running) conditional so that I can see the LED toggle even when the board is not streaming data.
+That's a nice way to know that you've got everything set up and working before starting a data logging session.

 Here's an example of what the data looks like after it's been logged by our GUI.